 We recognize the many financial challenges faced by the Federal, State, County, and local governments in the wake of the coronavirus pandemic and we applaud our federal delegation for their skillful efforts securing the passage of the American Rescue Plan Act this March.
 Thanks to their hard work, our County, its residents and businesses, will benefit directly from millions of dollars in federal aid.
 This funding will jumpstart Westchester and support all 45 of our municipalities in their recovery efforts post-COVID.
 We believe that working together is the best way to find solutions, in a cost effective way, in order to protect our taxpayers while continuing to deliver essential services.
-Westchester has some of the highest taxes of any county in our nation.
 Together we must find ways to provide financial relief for our taxpayers, address the daily challenges of COVID-19, and maintain the excellent quality of life we enjoy.